Addiction To Sleeping Pills

 Many people don’t heed the warning labels on their pill bottles that advise against mixing sleeping pills with alcohol.
 Taking sleeping pills like Ambien with alcohol can be a deadly combination.

 The sedative effects of the sleeping pill is amplified by alcohol, increasing the likelihood of a fatal overdose.
 Yet those who have a severe addiction (and a concurrent tolerance) may use alcohol to bump up the potency of their sleeping pills.

 Other drugs often taken with sleeping pills include:

 Sleeping Pill Abuse Statistics

 In 2012, 21 percent of those abusing sleeping pills had thoughts of suicide related to their drug use.

 In 2011, there were 30,149 emergency room visits due to nonmedical use of the sleeping pill Ambien.

 In 2013, nearly 9 million Americans regularly used sleeping pills to help them sleep at night.

 Breaking an addiction to sleeping pills can be hard without the right treatment and support.
-If you or someone you love is struggling to overcome an addiction to sleeping pills, call us now for more information on treatment.
+If you or someone you love is struggling to overcome an addiction to sleeping pills, reach out to a rehab professional for more information on treatment.